Loop Closure

 The argument.
 Self-reference under finite resources forces loop structure:

 Why this matters.
 Periodicity gives rise to frequency, frequency gives rise to energy (via the Planck-Einstein relation derived later), and the requirement of a minimum coherence cost per cycle is what ultimately produces Planck’s constant.
-The wave-like behavior of quantum mechanics traces back to this requirement: to exist is to oscillate.
+The universal frequency grid means energy is inherently discrete — not because nature “chooses” to quantize, but because any other arrangement would make composite observers impossible.
+The wave-like behavior of quantum mechanics traces back to this requirement: to exist is to oscillate, and to coexist is to oscillate commensurately.

 Statement